 And remember – don’t stress about this.
 Their lunchbox won’t be perfectly balanced every single day, and maybe it’ll take your family a while to find your groove with this and reduce all those packets.

 The point is – just keep putting one foot in front of the other, make small improvements consistently, and enjoy the ride.

 *The above image is not for download.
 It’s purely to demonstrate what the blueprint looks like.
 It’s just the first page and not hyperlinked to the supports.
 You’ll need to click ‘download’ below for access to the complete and hyperlinked file.

 - Waffles – supercharged and super yummy, by Ashley Jubinville, The Kitchen Coach.
 In fact, when our then 7 year old tried them for the first time, she’d had 3 and declared with enthusiasm, “Mummy!
 You’ve reached your goal!
 You made healthy yummy!”
 Woohoo!
 Click here.

 - Vegan taco mince (that my meat loving daughter LOVES and raves about to her friends), by Ashley Jubinville, the Kitchen Coach.

 Taco spice mix here.

 Cashew sour cream here.
 (Just use the basic recipe with 2 tsp Lemon Juice and 1tsp Apple Cider Vinegar, to make the cashew cream sour).

 - Hemp pikelets – this was hotly requested.
-I just throw it all in the blender by sight, so I’ll spend a few days perfecting it and I’ll send it through Messenger.
+I just throw it all in the blender and whip ’em up while the kids eat breakfast.
+Get the recipe here.

 - Gluten free wrap mix – Not a recipe per se, but a pre-mix that we LOVE.
 Get it here.